Germany: Bundeswehr to employ military rabbis to combat anti-Semitism | DW | 11.12.2019

 There are plans for Muslim representatives, but this is complicated by the fact that there is no central Islamic body with which to negotiate.

-Other European militaries have successfully introduced rabbis to its forces, including France and the Netherlands.
+Other European militaries have successfully introduced rabbis into their forces, including France and the Netherlands.

 aw/stb (KNA, AFP, epd)